ManuelPalermo/dev-playground/dataset_creator/README.md

 # Description

-Experiments with CLIP based image search for dataset creation and foundational models for image autolabelling
+Experiments with CLIP based image search for dataset creation and foundational models for image autolabeling

 # Setup and usage